-Empresas Banesto 3 is the fifth SME transaction completed by Banesto of its loans to SME and corporate clients.
-The transaction features some structural enhancements provided by the swap agreement, amortization of the notes, and the reserve fund.
+Empresas Banesto 3 will be the fifth SME transaction completed by Banesto of its loans to SME and corporate clients.
+The transaction will feature some structural enhancements provided by the swap agreement, amortization of the notes, and the reserve fund.

-The amortization between the different classes of notes is sequential.
+The amortization between the different classes of notes will be sequential.

-As in other Spanish transactions, interest and principal from the underlying assets is combined into a single priority of payments, with accumulated default triggers and asset-liability test triggers in the payment of interest to protect senior noteholders.
+As in other Spanish transactions, interest and principal from the underlying assets will be combined into a single priority of payments, with accumulated default triggers and asset-liability test triggers in the payment of interest to protect senior noteholders.

-In this deal, a commingling reserve would be set up if Banesto is downgraded below 'A-2'.
+In this deal, a commingling reserve will be set up if Banesto is downgraded below 'A-2'.

-42.29% of the transaction comprises self-employed borrowers and 7% large companies (corporates).
+Around 45% of the transaction comprises self-employed borrowers and 7% large companies (corporates).